drm/java-redis-collections/README.md

 * `nl.melp.redis.collections.ByteArrayList` - a List and Deque implementation that stores raw byte values as a Redis list;
 * `nl.melp.redis.collections.ByteArrayList` - a List and Deque implementation that serializes and deserializes objects, backed by the ByteArrayList;
+* `nl.melp.redis.collections.BlockingByteArrayDeque` - a Deque implementation based on `ByteArrayList` that does blocking reads with `BRPOP` and `BLPOP`.
+* `nl.melp.redis.collections.SerializedBlockingDeque` - a Deque implementation that serializes and deserializes objects, backed by the BlockingByteArrayDeque;

 ## Usage